WikiplagWS17/wikiplag-multi/README.md

 # wikiplag-multi

-The Wikiplag project organised as a sbt multi-project project.
+The Wikiplag project organised as an sbt multi-project project.
+This repository containts the "backend" of wikiplag.
+The webapp is a separate project and can be found [here](https://github.com/WikiplagWS17/webapp).

 Wikiplag includes the following suprojects: